Trap–bath split: Southern Hemisphere accents

-South African English and New Zealand English have a sound distribution similar to that of Received Pronunciation.
+South African English and New Zealand English have a sound distribution similar to that of Received Pronunciation; however, the flat A in these accents is [ɛ].

 North American accents

 Most accents of American English and Canadian English are unaffected by the split.
 The main exceptions are in extinct or older accents of eastern New England (including the early-20th-century Boston accent) and possibly the Plantation South, particularly Tidewater Virginia, where the broad sound was used in some of the same words, though usually a smaller number, as in Southern England, such as aunt, ask, bath.
 (Aunt alone still commonly uses the palm vowel in New England and Virginia.)
 By the early 1980s, the broad /a/ was in decline in New England.

 Related but distinct phenomena include the following: